LeBenchmark/Interspeech2021/SLU/README.md

 Variables:
 - **prefix_list**: the input list, one file per line with absolute path, with or without extension.
 If the extension is not given, the script will assume '.wav' as the signal extension
-- **flowbert_path**: the absolute path to the wav2vec 2.0 model to use for extracting features. **NOTE**: if you want to extract features with a model finetuned with the [supervised finetuning procedure](https://github.com/pytorch/fairseq/blob/master/examples/wav2vec/README.md#fine-tune-a-pre-trained-model-with-ctc), because of the way Fairseq instantiate and load models, you will need to specify also the model used as fine-tunning starting point in the variable **sv_starting_point**.
+- **flowbert_path**: the absolute path to the wav2vec 2.0 model to use for extracting features. **NOTE**: if you want to extract features with a model finetuned with the [supervised finetuning procedure](https://github.com/pytorch/fairseq/blob/master/examples/wav2vec/README.md#fine-tune-a-pre-trained-model-with-ctc), because of the way Fairseq instantiate and load models, you will need to specify also the model used as fine-tuning starting point in the variable **sv_starting_point**.
 Since in the end Fairseq initialize parameters with the model specified in **flowbert_path**, the second model can be identical to the first.

 Once flags and variables have been set properly, you can run the script simply as **python extract_flowbert_features.py** from command line, making sure the correct python environement with Fairseq 0.10 is active.

 ### Training

-In order to train a model with a Basic decoder (a linear layer), run the script **run_end2end_slu_train_basic.sh** (you need to modify environment variables in the script so that to match your installation, your home, etc. on your machine).
+In order to train a model with a Basic decoder (a linear layer), run the script **run_end2end_slu_train_basic.sh**.
+You need to modify environment variables in the script so that to match installation, home, input, etc. on your machine.
+In particular:
+- the line **source ${HOME}/work/tools/venv_python3.7.2_torch1.4_decore0/bin/activate** must be changed to activate your python virtual env
+- **FAIRSEQ_PATH** must set to point the folder where the Fairseq tools are located (fairseq-train, fairseq-generate, etc.)
+-

 Pay attention to the option **--slu-subtask**: with a value **'token'** you will train an ASR model (token decoding); with a value **'concept'** you will train a SLU model where the expected output format is **SOC** <img src="https://render.githubusercontent.com/render/math?math=w_1^1 \dots w_N^1 C_1"> **EOC** ... **SOC** <img src="https://render.githubusercontent.com/render/math?math=w_1^M \dots w_N^M C_M"> **EOC**.
 **SOC** and **EOC** are start and end of concept markers, <img src="https://render.githubusercontent.com/render/math?math=w_1^i \dots w_N^i C_i"> are the words instantiating the concept <img src="https://render.githubusercontent.com/render/math?math=C_i">, followed by the concept itself.